ChatGPT Resume Workflow: From Old to ATS-Ready

 What this covers

 Most ChatGPT resume rewrites read like every other ChatGPT resume rewrite: “spearheaded cross-functional initiatives leveraging stakeholder alignment.”
-Recruiters skim 50 of those a morning.
-The fix is a two-pass workflow: first pass aligns to the job description and keywords for the ATS; second pass injects your specific numbers and verbs so a human reader pauses.
-This guide is for job seekers — especially international applicants — who want a resume that survives both the ATS bot and the 6-second skim.
+A recruiter skims 50 of those before lunch.
+The fix is a two-pass workflow.
+The first pass aligns your bullets to the job description and the keywords an applicant tracking system (ATS) ranks on.
+The second pass injects your specific numbers and verbs so a human reader actually slows down.
+This guide is for job seekers — especially international applicants — who need a resume that survives both the keyword search and the 6-second skim.

 Who this is for

-• Job seekers targeting roles that go through an ATS (most US tech, finance, consulting).
+• Job seekers targeting roles that route through an ATS.
+As of 2025, an ATS was detected for 97.8% of Fortune 500 companies, so this is most US tech, finance, and consulting.

-• International applicants whose English resume reads slightly off — you can feel it but can’t fix it.
+• International applicants whose English resume reads slightly off — you can feel it but can’t pin down the fix.

 • Career switchers who need to reframe past work for a different industry.

-• Anyone tailoring to 5+ roles and tired of doing it manually.
+• Anyone tailoring to 5+ roles and tired of doing it by hand.

 Before you start